 Ophthalmic care in Switzerland is of a high quality.
 Nevertheless, illnesses can often be steered towards a better prognosis or even staved off by way of targeted prevention, early detection and modern therapy approaches.

 This is the SAoO's area of focus.
 In addition to the promotion of research and advanced training, we are concerned with supporting ophthalmological practice and equipping primary points of contact with the relevant specialist knowledge.
 This is why we emphasise the optimisation of general standards of quality and actively work towards knowledge-sharing and innovation.

 Für eine optimale Betreuung

-The healthcare system in Switzerland is at a high level.
+The healthcare system in Switzerland is of a high standard.
 But there are still diseases that we cannot treat; problems that we have not yet overcome.
-Swiss ophthalmologists have founded the Swiss Academy of Ophthalmology to support and guarantee research, development and also training and continuing education at a high level.
+A group of Swiss ophthalmologists founded the Swiss Academy of Ophthalmology to support and ensure research, development and also training and further education at a high level.

 The foundation organizes: